GUIDELINES ON THE WRITING AND USE OF CASE HISTORIES

 c) Publication of Case Studies

 It is likely that the great majority of case studies produced by human givens therapists will be intended for inclusion in a human givens publication, for example a newsletter, journal, book or the HGI website.
 Consequently, the case studies concerned will be subject to the scrutiny of the relevant editor(s).
 However, where a case study is intended for a non-human givens publication such as a newspaper, newsletter magazine, journal, book, website, etc, the therapist concerned must consult with their supervisor in order to confirm that properly informed consent has been obtained and that the clientÕs identity has been protected in accordance with the guidelines set out in this document.
-If in doubt, the supervisor and/or the therapist must consult with the HGI Ethics and Complaints Committee.
+If in doubt, the supervisor and/or the therapist must consult with the Registration and Professional Standards Committee (RPSC).

 The guidelines concerning informed consent and the preservation of client identity also apply to audio or video recordings of treatment provided by human givens therapists intended for publication on websites such as YouTube, or in any other format.